 Here’s the good news: according to the National Science Foundation statistics, in the last two decades in America, the only fields in which men greatly outnumber women are computer science and engineering.
 In fact, women already greatly outnumber men in the field of Psychology (with 78% representation).

-But What Does STEM Actually Look Like in Schools?
+But What Do Science, Tech, Engineering and Math Programmes Actually Look Like in Schools?

-One one end, there are course-specific classes.
+One end, there are course-specific classes.
 These could be something you sign up for before university.
-You might have even already join a computer science pathway in high school, which is popular today.
+You might have even already joined a computer science pathway in high school, which is popular today.
 Other pathways in demand include Engineering and Bioscience.

-Some Universities offer STEM programs within different schools, with degrees that apply the STEM principles in their curriculum.
+Some Universities offer Science, Tech, Engineering and Math programs within different schools, with degrees that apply the STEM principles in their curriculum.
 Others have built the entire school built around STEM, so that all the programs are designed to push innovative minds to their full potential.